 - There’s Still Prep Work to Do For a Visa On Arrival: While you don’t have to go through the entire visa application process for a VOA, you still need to do some preliminary work.
 Vietnam offers VOAs, and the country requires you to secure an official letter of approval from an agent in Vietnam before you arrive in the country.
 Other countries may have different requirements, such as applying for a VOA online before your departure.

 - Long Wait Times Are Common on Arrival: It’s not uncommon to wait 3 hours or longer during the busy season at some airports.
 Finding the line you need can be confusing and tough, and public holidays in your destination country can significantly delay your visa processing.

-Fees can vary, require cash only, or even border on scams.
-The Department of State website warns that some American citizens reported being charged unexpected and exorbitant fees upon landing in Vietnam.
+- Watch Out For Variable Fees, Cash Only, and Scams: You need to be careful when obtaining a VOA as you could become a victim of a scam.
+For example, the Department of State website warns that some American citizens reported being charged unexpected and exorbitant fees upon landing in Vietnam.
 The Vietnam Embassy website additionally warns about websites suspected of defrauding travelers.

 Are There Alternate Options to Visa on Arrival?

 An alternate option to a VOA is to obtain your visa ahead of time (if available).
 This is typically the best option as you don’t have to worry about dealing with obtaining a visa on arrival.
 You’ll already have your visa in hand when boarding your flight, which will give you peace of mind.
 If you’re looking to get a visa for an upcoming trip, you can learn more about obtaining an expedited visa or business visa on our website.

 Please note that some countries don’t offer the option to get a traditional visa, such as the United Arab Emirates.

 Who Can I Contact if I Need Help With My Visa?